chshwork/troubleshooting/virtualbox.md

 4. `zerofree -v /dev/sdb2`
 5. On host machine: `VBoxManage modifyhd /path/to/VDI/VM.vdi --compact`
 ### Windows 11 randomly freezes
-- Solution: in VM settings, go to Display > Screen and change graphics controller to VBoxVGA
+- in VM settings, go to Display > Screen and change graphics controller to VBoxVGA
 ### Shared clipboard stops working
-- Description: Bidirectional clipboard stops working, guest -> host broken
+- Bidirectional clipboard stops working, guest -> host broken
-- Solution: Kill the guest clipboard `VBoxClient --clipboard` and run it again
+- Kill the guest clipboard `VBoxClient --clipboard` and run it again
 ### Resizing window causes guest to freeze
-- Description: Linux guest freezes/blackscreens when trying to auto-resize on a wide screen
+- Linux guest freezes/blackscreens when trying to auto-resize on a wide screen
-- Solution: Increase the Video Memory in Settings > Display > Screen
+- Increase the Video Memory in Settings > Display > Screen